Aliases for FYN Gene

 GeneCards Summary for FYN Gene

 FYN (FYN Proto-Oncogene, Src Family Tyrosine Kinase) is a Protein Coding gene.
-Diseases associated with FYN include estrogen-receptor negative breast cancer.
-Among its related pathways are PI-3K cascade and PI-3K cascade.
-GO annotations related to this gene include identical protein binding and ion channel binding.
+Diseases associated with FYN include wiskott-aldrich syndrome.
+Among its related pathways are PI3K/AKT Signaling in Cancer and Immune System.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is ABL2.

 UniProtKB/Swiss-Prot for FYN Gene